muhammad369/sokoban-solver/README.md

 # sokoban-solver
-a proof-of-concept project that solves the well-known game Sokoban, applying the model of State and Valid Moves. it's implemented in .Net as a WinForms application
+a proof-of-concept app that solves the well-known game Sokoban, applying breadth-first search on the State Space. it's implemented in .Net as a WinForms application